The Anisotropic Noise in Stochastic Gradient Descent: Its Behavior of Escaping from Sharp Minima and Regularization Effects: The relationship between the noise of SGD and the curvature of loss surface

-holds for any positive eigenvalue $\lambda$ and its corresponding unit eigenvector $u$ of Hessian $H$. \end{proposition} Hence under this circumstance, the second condition in Proposition~\ref{thm:aniso_benefit} holds for one hidden layer neural networks.
+holds almost everywhere, for $\lambda(\theta)$ and $u(\theta)$ being the maximal eigenvalue and its corresponding eigenvector of Hessian $H(\theta)$. \end{proposition}

-Therefore, given the ill-conditioning of $H$ due to the over-parameterization of modern deep networks, according to Proposition~\ref{thm:aniso_benefit}, we can conclude the noise structure of SGD helps to escape from sharp minima much faster than the dynamics with isotropic noise, and converge to flatter solutions with a high probability.
-These flat minima typically generalize well.
-Thus, we attribute such properties of SGD on its better generalization performance comparing to GD, GLD and other dynamics with isotropic noise.
+Therefore, based on the discussion on population loss around the true parameters and one hidden layer neural network with fixed output layer parameters, given the ill-conditioning of $H$ due to the over-parameterization of modern neural networks, according to Proposition~\ref{thm:aniso_benefit}, we can conclude the noise structure of SGD helps to escape from sharp minima significantly faster than the dynamics with isotropic noise.
+Hence SGD tends to converge to flatter solutions, which typically generalize well~\citep{hochreiter1997flat,keskar2016large,neyshabur2017,wu2017towards}.
+Thus, the anisotropic noise of SGD might explain its better generalization performance comparing to GD, GLD and other dynamics with isotropic noise.

-In the following, we conduct various experiments to verify our understanding on the behavior of escaping from minima and its regularization effects for different optimization dynamics.
+In the following, we conduct a series of experiments systematically to verify our understanding on the behavior of escaping from minima and its regularization effects for different optimization dynamics.